ErpanYusup/Active-Display-Blueprint-Library-for-Unreal-4/README.md

     UGameUserSettings to make it work properly, otherwise index resets after relaunch.

     # In Addition
-    I'm working on more options and fetures. if you have any problem or if you need specific request, contant me
+    I'm working on more options and features. if you have any problem or if you need specific request, contant me

     # Log
     05/Jun/2019 Active Display Blueprint Library Repo Created. v1.0.0 added.